Secret # 1 Failing Forward

 But, Pinterest has spawned a new disease.
 It’s the “every event has to be magazine worthy” disease.

-We used to send our kids to school with little punch out Valentines from the grocery store.
+We used to send our kids to church with little punch out Valentines from the grocery store.
 The super fancy ones had a sucker attached.

 We didn’t know that Presidents Day, Dr. Suess’s birthday and National Ice Cream Week deserved an elaborate celebration.